Orania: Early history of the area

 The Orania region has been inhabited since about 30,000 years ago when Stone Age hunter-gatherers lived a nomadic lifestyle there.
 A number of late Stone Age engravings indicate the presence of the San people, who remained the main cultural group until the second half of the 1700s, with the arrival of European hunters, trekkers and the Griqua people.
 The earliest indication of the presence of Afrikaner people in Orania dates to 1762; in the early 19th century, many farmers moved seasonally back and forth across the Orange River in search of better grazing.
-An 1842 Rawstone map shows the Vluytjeskraal farm, on which Orania would later be built.
+Fleetwood Rawstorne's (Note: The source says Rawstone, but this was probably a typographical error and meant Fleetwood Rawstorne.)
+1842 map shows the Vluytjeskraal farm, on which Orania would later be built.
 The first known inhabitant of what is today Orania was Stephanus Ockert Vermeulen, who purchased the farm in 1882.